Discovering Quantum Phase Transitions with Fermionic Neural Networks

-Because the FermiNet does not build in any assumptions about the ground-state phase, it represents a promising method for studying quantum phase transitions in strongly-correlated electronic systems.
-To fulfill that promise beyond the systems considered here, it will be necessary to scale to larger numbers of electrons to overcome finite size effects, and to include more complex Hamiltonians.
+To study quantum phase transitions in realistic strongly-correlated electronic systems, it will be necessary to scale to larger numbers of electrons to overcome finite-size effects.
+This may require additional innovations in the neural network architecture employed.
 The FermiNet could also be used as a trial wave function for DMC calculations in periodic boundary conditions, an approach that yields small improvements in molecular systems \cite{wilson2021simulations}.
-More generally, we believe that the tremendous flexibility and accuracy offered by neural networks make them promising techniques for studying complex correlation effects and other emergent phenomena.
+More generally, we believe that the flexibility and accuracy offered by neural networks make them promising tools for studying complex correlation effects and other emergent phenomena.
 The advantages of neural-network-based methods are most compelling when the phenomena in question are unexpected or not yet understood.